jisaacstone/ex_argument_parser/README.md

 There are 2 types or arguments: positional and flag

 ### Flag Arguments ###

 Flag arguments are defined with a prefix char.
 The default is `-`.
-Flag arguments have as their first element a list of flags e.g. `[--foo, -f]` The name of a flag arg will be an atom derived from the longest flag name.
-For example the above list would generate a name of `:foo` Flags can be either long form `--flag` or single character alias `-f` Alias flags can be grouped: `-flag` == `-f -l -a -g` Grouping only works if flags take no args.
+Flags can be either long form `--flag` or single character alias `-f` Alias flags can be grouped: `-flag` == `-f -l -a -g` Grouping only works if flags take no args.

 ### Positional arguments ###

 Positional arguments have as their first element an atom which is their name Positional arguments will be consumed in the order they are defined.
 For example: